InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-16-Predicting-heart-disease.md

 <h3>Abstract</h3>

 Heart disease is a large problem in the United States.
-Coronary Heart Disease is a condition that results in reduction of blood flow to the heart muscle due to build-up of plaque in the arteries of the heart.[^1]
+Coronary Heart Disease is a condition that results in reduction of blood flow to the heart muscle due to build-up of plaque in the arteries of the heart.[^1].
+This paper presents a totally non-invasive method to dignose Coronary Heart Disease, using data science.
+The data set is 302 observations and 12 columns, and is completed in less than 20 seconds using the ClassificationEnsembles package.

-<h4>Reproducibility of the results</h4>
-You can get the same results with this data set.
-The methods, results and graphics are all fully reproducible, as described in this blog post
+According to the United States Centers for Disease Control and Prevention:
+> Heart disease is the leading cause of death for men, women, and people of most racial and ethnic groups.[^2]<br>
+One person dies every 34 seconds from cardiovascular disease.[^2]<br>
+In 2023, 919,032 people died from cardiovascular disease.
+That's the equivalent of 1 in every 3 deaths.[^2]<br>
+Heart disease is costly.
+The cost of health care services and medications from heart disease amounted to more than $168 billion between 2021 and 20222.<br>

+Methods:
+Twelve classification models were run on the data, and the data was randomly resampled 25 times.
+Six of the classification models are individual models, and six are ensembles of models.
+The most accurate model was Ensemble C50, which had a 100% accurate score all 25 resamples on the holdout data.
+The four models with the highest mean accuracy scores across the 25 resamples were all ensembles: Ensemble C50 (100%), Ensemble Bagged Random Forest (98.96%), Ensemble Naive Bayes (90.90%), and Ensemble Random Forest (84.72%).

+The NumericEnsembles package also measured:
+• Mean Classification Error
+• Mean True Positive Rate
+• Mean True Negative Rate
+• Mean False Positive Rate
+• Mean False Negative Rate
+• Mean Positive Predictive Value
+• Mean Negative Predictive Value
+• Mean Prevalence
+• Mean Detection Rate
+• Mean F1 Score
+• Mean Accuracy on the Training data set (0.50)
+• Mean Accuracy on the Testing data set (0.25)
+• Mean Accuracy on the Validation data set (0.25)
+• Mean Holdout Accuracy vs Train Accuracy (a way to double check for overfitting)

 <h4>Outline</h4>
 In this blog post we will look at:<br>